top of page

 Some things are worth paying for and even going in debt for.
 Things like additional job certifications, classes, and degrees get you promotions at work, a better job, or a career change to a higher-paying industry.
 A house can be a great expense if you can afford it and you plan to stay put for a while because you end up with something when the mortgage is paid off.
 Healthy food to keep your good health as long as possible is a win, as is dental care.
 Evaluate your spending choices in terms of your long-term goals.

 You know what these unhelpful things are: alcohol, high-end bath towels, all the movie channels on cable, more books for your already-crowded bookshelves, mixed drinks, air fryers/waffle irons, almost everything at Sephora, cashmere sweaters, soda.
 Did I mention booze?
 Going out for a night on the town is cool but doing it too often and running up high bar and food tabs isn’t.
-You’re trading away longer-term good times for too much immediate good times, and it’s not worth it.
+You’re trading away longer-term good times for too many immediate good times, and it’s not worth it, especially when you put your financial planner hat on.
 You gotta have fun, but it has to be in measured doses that let you save some money along the way.

 Thanks, Marshawn.
 And go Packers!